Community Rule: Community

 There is some debate about the identification of the community described in 1QS.
 The most significant question that has been asked and debated is the relationship of the scroll to the ruins of the nearby settlement.
 While the vast majority of scholars would argue that a Jewish religious community in the Second Temple period occupied the site at Qumran and owned the scrolls found in caves nearby, a larger issue related to their identity as "Essenes" continues to be debated to this day.
-Striking similarities are found between the site of Qumran and rites and practices described in 1QS.
-Most noteworthy is the concern in 1QS for ritual purity by immersion and the discovery of nearly 10 ritual baths (mikva'ot) at Qumran.
+Striking similarities are found between the site of Qumran and the rites and practices described in 1QS.
+Most noteworthy is the concern in 1QS for ritual purity by immersion and the discovery of nearly ten mikva'ot (ritual baths) at Qumran.
 Much of the debate about the communities' identification with Essenes has centered on comparing and contrasting Josephus' descriptions of Essenes (he describes other "philosophical schools" such as Pharisees and Sadducees) with the details that emerge from sectarian literature found at Qumran (esp.
 1QS) and the site itself.
 Josephus, for example, describes initiates to a male monastic order who are given a trowel for use when defecating (they are to dig a hole in private, away from the group, and ease their bowels while covering themselves with their robe), a detail about toilet habits that he finds amusing and entertaining for his readership.
 And yet, the discovery of a toilet at Qumran seems to contradict Josephus.
 Another question that has arisen, among others, when identifying Josephus' Essenes (see also Philo and Pliny) to the group at Qumran is the presence or absence of women.
-The cemetery that is adjacent to the settlement has only been partially excavated and there appear to be at least a few skeletal remains of women, which is seen by some to contradict an association between Essenes and the group there.
+The cemetery adjacent to the settlement has only been partially excavated, and there appear to be at least a few skeletal remains of women, which some interpret as contradicting an association between the Essenes and the group there.

 Scholars of earliest Christianity have traditionally taken note of 1QS because it refers to the messiahs of Aaron and Israel (ix 9–11).
-This and other writings from the Dead Sea Scrolls have opened a window to the past that allows us to understand ideas and developments related to the religious milieu near to the time of earliest Christianity.
+This and other writings from the Dead Sea Scrolls have opened a window to the past, allowing us to understand ideas and developments related to the religious milieu near the time of earliest Christianity.

-Division

-Michael Knibb provides six divisions in 1QS, these are: